BlakeTacklind/Tile-Creator/README.md

 Use `--trees` option to add trees as terrain and columns as walls.

+Change wall thickness ratio with the `-t` option.

 ## What's a what?

 In order for it to work it looks at layer names.
 Starting a layer with `wall` (which is default) will create a wall LOS.
 A layer  with `door` in the name will create a door LOS (having `double` in the name will make a double door).
 A layer that starts with `secret` will create a togglable wall (secret door).
 All of these things have only had very limited testing.